Put your future in good hands - your own

 The two practices together can give you a complete reading of a person’s path, personality, and intrinsic personal traits that they may otherwise keep hidden.

-This guide will provide you with a basic understanding of what to expect within the practice of palmistry, so that you can get familiar with the concepts.
-We have listed the main areas of study and provide a breakdown of terms and general practice.
+This guide will provide you with a basic understanding of what to expect within the practice of palmistry so that you can get familiar with the concepts.
+We have listed the main areas of study and provided a breakdown of terms and general practice.
 If you would like to learn more or begin practicing either of these types of palmistry on your own, there is more information listed on our website.

 With that being said, if you have no understanding of palmistry, other than what you have heard from Hollywood or parlor tricks, you will find this guide both informative and practical for getting started.